guillermo-navas-palencia/cprior/doc/source/formulas_conjugate_general.rst

 Formulas for Multivariate testing
 ---------------------------------

-Let us first introduce some properties of the distribution of the maximum of a set of i.i.d. random variables with support on the whole real line.
+Let us first introduce some properties of the distribution of the maximum of a set of independent random variables with support on the whole real line.

 .. math::